dragonwang725-design/null-model-Paradigm-v4.0.0/docs/principles.md

 > "The DuMate failure is not an anecdote; it is a paradigm indicator.
 LLM agents will continue to collapse in physical environments until the industry recognizes that generation without constraint is hallucination, and execution without judgment is destruction."

-> "The Null Model Paradigm does not reject LLMs; it constrains them within fact-boundaries.
-The Null Model does not merely constrain the LLM; it out-computes it on the only axis that matters for physical reliability: the ability to plan, evaluate, and execute under hard constraints without hallucinating authority."
+> "The Null Model Paradigm does not reject LLMs; it provides them with a structured examination hall.
+The LLM is not caged; it is given a clear proposition and verified facts, within which it can reason freely.
+The Null Model is not merely a cage; it is the examiner that sets the proposition, verifies the reasoning, and enforces the final verdict."

 > "Intelligence is not the accumulation of knowledge; it is the discipline to know when not to act—and the hard shell that enforces that discipline."
-"""

-with open('/mnt/agents/output/principles.md', 'w', encoding='utf-8') as f:
-    f.write(new_principles)